-Income exclusions: Federal SSI regulations apply; inkind support and maintenance is also excluded.
+Income exclusions: Federal SSI regulations apply; inkind support and maintenance is also excluded unless received as wages.

 Financial responsibility of relatives: Spouse for spouse; parent or stepparent for minor child.

 Payment calculation method: A standard applies that is established by the state for the total SSI payment.
 The federal SSI payment and any countable income are deducted from the state standard.
 The remainder is the state supplementation.